HanWeinrich/NOAA-PMEL-OME-Gel-Electrophoresis-Protocol-BeBOP/NOAA-PMEL-OME_Gel_Electrophoresis_Protocol_BeBOP.md

 5. Pour into the gel rig, place appropriate gel combs, and allow to solidify for 20-30 min.
 Rinse Pyrex with water 2-3 times to prevent residual gel from solidifying inside.

-6. Once gel is solidified, gently remove the gel tray from the mold or position in the tray and place the gel into the gel rig.
+6. Once the gel is solidified, gently remove the gel tray from the mold or position in the tray and place the gel into the gel rig.
 7. Fill rig with 1x TAE.
-Ensure 1x TAE is completely covering gel.
+Ensure 1x TAE is completely covering the gel.
 Remove combs gently.

 **Note:** 1X TAE used in the gel rig can be reused multiple times.
 Used 1X TAE can be left in the gel rig for several days if covered between uses to prevent dust and contaminant deposition.
 Before extended gaps between uses (more than a few days), return used TAE to a 500 mL pyrex bottle.
 Replace 1X TAE once it turns blue or if it becomes filled with particulates.
 Used 1x TAE should not be used to make new agarose gels.

 ### Loading a Gel

-1. Load ladder lanes by pipetting 5.4 μL of pre-made ladder into each corresponding ladder well or following recipe for a single well ladder preparation.
+1. Load ladder lanes by pipetting 5.4 μL of pre-made ladder into each corresponding ladder well or following the recipe for a single-well ladder preparation.
     * For large gels, we place a ladder in each corner (4 in total).
      * Non-filtered pipette tips can be used **only** for this step as there is no PCR product.

-2. Spin down PCR plate, double-checking how many wells are filled with PCR product and checking for evaporation.
+2. Spin down the PCR plate, double-checking how many wells are filled with PCR product and checking for evaporation.

 3. Cover PCR plate rack with parafilm.
-Gently push parafilm into divots on PCR plate rack to create wells for dye.
-This is an optional step, but helps ensure samples stay seperate.
+Gently push parafilm into divots on the PCR plate rack to create wells for dye.
+This is an optional step, but it helps ensure samples stay separate.
-4. Use 0.5-10 μL pipettor to pipette 3.2 μL of diluted dye mixture onto parafilm.
+4. Use a 0.5-10 μL pipette to pipette 3.2 μL of diluted dye mixture onto parafilm.
 Prepare one drop of dye for each sample being loaded.
     * A multichannel pipette can be used for this step.
     * Non-filtered pipette tips can be used **only** for this step.
-If using these tips, it is reccomended to also use a dedicated pipette.
+If using these tips, it is recommended to also use a dedicated pipette.

-5. Pull back foil of PCR plate.
+5. Pull back the foil of PCR plate.
 We pull back three columns at a time to prevent cross-contamination and evaporation.
 Pipette 2 μL PCR product into dye, mix by pipetting up and down ~4 times.

 6. Load gel (5.2 μL total).
 Begin loading with A1 (leftmost well in your first row, next to the ladder well).
 If using a multichannel pipette, go column by column in the PCR plate, starting with A1 through H1.
 This will fill every other well.
     * Gently lower the tip below the surface of the buffer, hovering at the entrance of the well, and slowly dispense the sample into the well without piercing the gel.